How to Prepare, File and Serve a Claim

 How Do I Get Started?

 First you will prepare a Notice of Small Claim form.
-You can obtain the form in person at any King County courthouse or you can download one from the here.
+You can obtain the form in person at any King County courthouse or download Notice of Small claim form.
 It is the plaintiff’s responsibility to accurately identify the defendant(s), provide a proper address and, if possible, a phone number.

 After you fully complete the Notice of Small Claim form, you must sign and date the form under penalty of perjury.
 The clerk will enter the court hearing date, time, and location on the form.The clerk will prepare a packet for you and a separate packet for each defendant.
 You must serve each defendant with the following documents: